Demis Hassabis: DeepMind

-Hassabis is the CEO and co-founder of DeepMind, a machine learning AI startup, founded in London in 2010 with Shane Legg and Mustafa Suleyman.
+Hassabis co-founded the machine learning company DeepMind in 2010 with Shane Legg and Mustafa Suleyman.
+He served as its CEO until 2026, when he became Alphabet's chief scientist.

 Hassabis met Legg when both were postdocs at the Gatsby Computational Neuroscience Unit, and he and Suleyman had been friends through family.
 Hassabis also recruited his university friend and Elixir partner David Silver.

 DeepMind's mission is to "solve intelligence" and then use intelligence "to solve everything else".
 More concretely, DeepMind aims to combine insights from systems neuroscience with new developments in machine learning and computing hardware to unlock increasingly powerful general-purpose learning algorithms that will work towards the creation of an artificial general intelligence (AGI).
 The company has focused on training learning algorithms to master games, and in December 2013 it announced that it had made a pioneering breakthrough by training an algorithm called a Deep Q-Network (DQN) to play Atari games at a superhuman level by using only the raw pixels on the screen as inputs.

 DeepMind's early investors included several high-profile tech entrepreneurs.
 In 2014, Google purchased DeepMind for £400 million.
 Although most of the company has remained an independent entity based in London, DeepMind Health has since been directly incorporated into Google Health.

 Since the Google acquisition, the company has notched up a number of significant achievements, perhaps the most notable being the creation of AlphaGo, a program that defeated world champion Lee Sedol at the complex game of Go.
 Go had been considered a holy grail of AI, for its high number of possible board positions and resistance to existing programming techniques.
 However, AlphaGo beat European champion Fan Hui 5–0 in October 2015 before winning 4–1 against former world champion Lee Sedol in March 2016 and winning 3–0 against the world's top-ranked player Ke Jie in 2017.
-Additional DeepMind accomplishments include creating a neural Turing machine, reducing the energy used by the cooling systems in Google's data centers by 40%, advancing research on AI safety, and the creation of a partnership with the National Health Service (NHS) of the United Kingdom and Moorfields Eye Hospital to improve medical services and identify the onset of degenerative eye conditions.
+Additional DeepMind accomplishments include creating a neural Turing machine, reducing the energy used by the cooling systems in Google's data centres by 40%, and advancing research on AI safety.

 DeepMind has also been responsible for technical advances in machine learning, having produced a number of award-winning papers.
 In particular, the company has made significant advances in deep learning and reinforcement learning, and pioneered the field of deep reinforcement learning which combines these two methods.
 Hassabis has predicted that artificial intelligence will be "one of the most beneficial technologies of mankind ever" but that significant ethical issues remain.